jackrhoa/uva-swe-project/README.md

 ## Contributors

-Built by Team A-20 for CS 3240 at the University of Virginia.
+Built by CS 3240 (Software Engineering) at the University of Virginia.

 ---